qdanik/eslint-plugin-path/README.md

 # eslint-plugin-path [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 An ESLint plugin for enforcing consistent imports across project.
+In other words, it helps to replace all relatives import with absolutes dependinng on settings.

 ## Installation